Canon 1D X Mark II vs Leica SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the SL have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Leica SL Manual.
+Further information on the features and operation of the 1DX Mark II and SL can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: